Markvaman/test_task/README.md

 # Authorisation test

-In this project i authorised successfully authorisation flow
+In this project i authorised successfully authorization script

 Project is developed with: